GeostatsGuy/GeostatsPyDemos/README.md

 2. **geostatspy.GSLIB** includes reimplimentation of the GSLIB visualizations and low tech wrappers of the numerical methods (note: the low-tech wrapper require access to GSLIB executables).

-### The Authors
+### The GeostatsPy Authors

-This package is being developed at The University of Texas in the Texas Center for Geostatistics.
+The GeostatsPy package is being developed at The University of Texas in the Texas Center for Geostatistics.

 * **Professor Michael J. Pyrcz, Ph.D., P.Eng.** - professor with The University of Texas at Austin.
 Primary author of the package.